The size of this Collie Dog tube fly

-This a 50 – 55 -millimeter fly…or small version – The tubing is 13 millimeters long (# 1/2) – The aluminum tubing is extended with a piece of soft tubing…A so-called hook-rest; this flexible tube will allow you to position the hook of your choice – The hook-rest will also take bigger hooks than those we suggest.
+This is a 50 – 55 -millimetre fly…or small version – The tubing is 13 millimetres long (# 1/2) – The aluminium tubing is extended with a piece of soft tubing…A so-called hook-rest, this flexible tube will allow you to position the hook of your choice – The hook-rest will also take bigger hooks than we suggest.

 Fisherman`s best friend